The Robots of Tomorrow are Here Today

-Berkowitz and Hanna LLC: Trust, Reliability, and Experience Handling Complex and Highly-Technical Robotic Surgery Cases
+Trust, Reliability, and Experience Handling Complex and Highly-Technical Robotic Surgery Cases

 In order to litigate a case with a defendant such as Intuitive ® or some other local, national, or international manufacturer of robotic surgical devices, you need the most experienced and reputable legal team available.
 In fact, if you want a chance at reaching a favorable outcome in your case, you need a legal team with the very best trial management skills as well as extensive experience in this specific, highly specialized area of law.

-At Berkowitz and Hanna LLC, our medical malpractice, products liability, and commercial litigation attorneys work together to craft legal strategies with the best chances of success.
+Our medical malpractice, products liability, and commercial litigation attorneys work together to craft legal strategies with the best chances of success.
 We reach out to various medical, surgical, and industrial experts in order to strengthen your case.
 We also closely analyze current trends, case law, and best practices in this nuanced area of law.

 Contact Connecticut’s Robotic Surgery Attorneys TODAY